0xSero/partisia-docs/docs/pbc-fundamentals/governance-overview.md

 ??? info "[Large oracle contract](https://browser.partisiablockchain.com/contracts/04f1ab744630e57fb9cfcd42e6ccbf386977680014)"
-    The Large oracle (LO) contract handles a special function of the committee when voting on important issues such as membership of the committee and approval of all BYOC movements in each [epoch](dictionary.md#epoch) when the nodes perform these special duties they are referred to as the large oracle.
+    The Large oracle (LO) contract handles a special function of the committee when voting on important issues such as membership of the committee and approval of all BYOC movements in each [epoch](dictionary.md#epoch) when the nodes perform these duties they are referred to as the large oracle.
 LO contract allocates eligible nodes to the small oracles handling movement of on- and off-chain of BYOC and price oracles.
 [See contract in browser](https://browser.partisiablockchain.com/contracts/04f1ab744630e57fb9cfcd42e6ccbf386977680014)